 Shearer was handed his debut as a substitute during a pre-Premier League First Division clash against Chelsea, before bursting onto the scene on his full debut two weeks later, the 17-year-old scoring a stunning hat-trick in a 4-2 victory against Arsenal to eclipse Jimmy Greaves’ landmark as the youngest top-flight treble scorer.

-Despite that immediate impact, the developing star scored just seven league goals over the next two seasons, though a fine record in cup competition during the 1990/91 campaign saw him finish with 14 goals in all competitions to be named as Southampton’s Player of the Year.
+Despite that immediate impact, the developing star scored just seven league goals over the next two seasons, though a fine record in cup competition during the 1990/91 campaign saw him finish with 14 goals to be named as Southampton’s Player of the Year.

 His early years saw Shearer demonstrate the fearlessness that would define his game throughout much of his career, whether that would be flinging himself at crosses or ruffling the feathers of established defenders much his senior, his uncompromising and physical approach – mixed with a penchant for scoring goals – marking the youngster out as a special talent.

 Shearer’s status continued to rise and he enjoyed a true breakthrough year in the final pre-Premier League season, scoring 21 goals in all competitions for Southampton and enjoying a prolific run of form with the England U21 side.

 He scored an incredible seven goals as the Young Lions won the 1991 Toulon Tournament, including a winning goal in the final against France, breaking the U21 record with 13 goals in just 11 appearances, a landmark that stood for almost three decades.

 His stellar season at Southampton and burgeoning reputation on the international stage prompted big-spending Blackburn to make their move for the player as an exciting dawn was ushered in with the formation of the Premier League, Rovers backed strongly by millionaire owner Jack Walker after earning promotion to the rebranded division via the second division play-offs.